juicedata/juicefs/docs/en/guide/gateway.md

 Currently, JuiceFS S3 Gateway's cache refresh strategy involves forcibly updating the in-memory cache every 5 minutes (certain operations also trigger cache update operations).
 This ensures that configuration changes take effect within a maximum of 5 minutes in a multi-server setup.
 You can adjust this time by using the `--refresh-iam-interval` parameter.
 If immediate effect on a specific gateway is required, you can manually restart it.

+### Generate a pre-signed URL

+The JuiceFS S3 gateway supports the use of the `mc share` command to manage the pre-signed urls of objects on the MinIO bucket for downloading and uploading objects.

+Please refer to the `mc share` usage help document [here](https://min.io/docs/minio/linux/reference/minio-mc/mc-share.html#description).

 ### Bucket event notifications

 You can use bucket event notifications to monitor events happening on objects within a storage bucket and trigger certain actions in response.